juandesant/YANOTECH/_posts/2019-03-19-creating-units-astropy.markdown

 title: "Creating units in AstroPy"
 date:   2019-03-19 13:22:30 -0300
 category: astropy, python
-tags: [python, astropy, units, conversion, currency]
+tags: python astropy units conversion currency
 ---

 I am writing this post as a reminder to myself of how to create units in AstroPy.